Application and Review Processes – Weatherhead

 General Policy for Visiting Scholars

-Applicants from SCANCOR member and associate member institutions: Swedish and Norwegian applicants to SCANCOR-Weatherhead must be faculty members in good standing in their countries.
-Danish and Finnish applicants must be affiliated with one of the SCANCOR member institutions in those countries.
-Applicants from France, Germany, Austria, and Switzerland must be faculty members at one of the three SCANCOR-affiliated institutions in those countries.
-SCANCOR-Weatherhead charges no fees for visitors from SCANCOR member institutions.
-SCANCOR-Weatherhead currently does not accept PhD Students.
+Applicants from SCANCOR member and associate member institutions: Swedish applicants to SCANCOR at the Weatherhead Center must be faculty members in good standing.
+Danish, Finnish and Norwegian applicants must be affiliated with one of the SCANCOR member institutions in those countries.
+Applicants from Austria, Germany, and Italy must be faculty members at one of the four SCANCOR-affiliated institutions in those countries.
+SCANCOR at the Weatherhead Center charges no fees for visitors from SCANCOR member institutions.
+SCANCOR at the Weatherhead Center currently does not accept PhD Students.

-Applications from non-SCANCOR-affiliated institutions: SCANCOR-Weatherhead endeavors to include visitors from institutions in the Global South through a fee waiver program.
+Applications from non-SCANCOR-affiliated institutions: SCANCOR at the Weatherhead Center endeavors to include visitors from institutions in the Global South through a fee waiver program.
 Applicants should indicate that they seek fee waiver.
 Please write to the program coordinator for further information.

 Application and Review Processes

 Persons wishing to apply for an appointment at Weatherhead must submit an online application on the SCANCOR website.

-U.S. federal government regulations require Visiting Scholars to obtain J1 visas for the period of residence at SCANCOR-Weatherhead.
+U.S. federal government regulations require Visiting Scholars to obtain J1 visas for the period of residence at SCANCOR at the Weatherhead Center.
 The U.S. federal government also requests proof of funding for the time of the visit and proof of sufficient proficiency in the English language such as a TOEFL score or signed documentation from an academic institution or English language school.

 Review of Applications